microsoftgraph/microsoftgraph-postman-collections/README.md

 The collection allows you to test common Microsoft Graph APIs from within Postman.

-The most up-to-date experience to explore the APIs will always be Microsoft Graph Explorer in a web browser.
+The most up-to-date experience to explore the APIs will always be [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) in a web browser.
 This project has been created based on requests from the community.
+Remgber the best place to understand the workings of these APIs is to read our [Microsoft Graph API documentation](https://docs.microsoft.com/en-us/graph/).

 ## Setup